-- Approval of material Outsourcing - Termination of material Outsourcing - Reviewing the performance of outsourced Service Providers against the agreed contract. - Assessing and monitoring the risks associated with material outsourced functions and activities.
+- Approval of material Outsourcing Providers - Termination and exit strategies of material Outsourcing Providers - Reviewing the performance of Outsourced Service Providers against the agreed contract. - Assessing and monitoring the risks associated with material outsourced functions and activities.

 The following risks and related mitigations available are considered as part of the approval process: